astrowonk/DC-Metro-Pi-Speaker/README.md

 Prompts will then lead you through picking a rail line, rail stop code, rail "group" (i.e. direction) and write out a config file (including the api key you enter on the command line.)

 I can't figure out any easy way to allow users to find their bus stop on the command line.
-It's much easier to just use [Nextbus](http://www.nextbus.com/) and find it on the web based on your route and direction of choice.
+It's much easier to use [BusETA](http://buseta.wmata.com/) and find it on the web based on your route and direction of choice.

 For bus stops with more than one route, the optional bus_route config setting allows you to enter comma delimited routes of interest, or just one route.